klanonlyman/solving-program-problem/Combination Lock/Combination Lock.md

 <h3>Description</h3>
 <p>
-   You have found that the treasure you locked in your dorm closet has beed stolen , and obviously the password has beed leaked, so oyu need to change the password of the combination lock.</br>
+   You have found that the treasure you locked in your dorm closet has beed stolen , and obviously the password has beed leaked, so oyu need to change the password of the combination lock.
-  The original password S consists of lowercase letters , each letter on the lock is an rotating disc with inscribed letters from a to z.</br>
+  The original password S consists of lowercase letters , each letter on the lock is an rotating disc with inscribed letters from a to z.
   To change from th eoriginal password S to the new password T , you have to pay an maintenance fee based on the operations you tell.</br>
   There are three types of operation you can perform:
   <ul>